 While it can be a serious pain, remember that the inconvenience is temporary — if all goes according to plan, it'll be over in a matter of days.

 Key Takeaways: Selling Fast with Agents vs Cash Buyers

 At the end of the day, each approach offers its own advantages and disadvantages.

 If your primary concern is speed and convenience, an iBuyer is probably the best choice for you.
 That said, it's still early days for iBuyers and as of July 2019, coverage remains limited.
 Most only operate in a handful of large U.S. markets, so you'll need to do some research and find out if any iBuyers are active in your area.

 Unless your property has zero chance of selling on the open market, a traditional cash buyer probably isn't the way to go.
 You're going to sacrifice a ton of your equity and with an average closing time frame of 30 to 40 days, the speed-related benefits compared to working with a top agent are negligible.

 When it comes to selling fast, a top-rated, local agent offers the best all-around value.
 They'll assess your property and current local housing market conditions, then tailor a pricing and marketing strategy to your specific needs and/or timeline.

-Of course, while selling with a traditional real estate agent over a cash or iBuyer will likely allow you to preserve more of your equity; however, chances are you're still going to take a hit, thanks to the competitive listing price and realtor commission fees — typically 6%, which is split between the two agents involved in the sale.
+Of course, while selling with a traditional real estate agent over a traditional cash will likely allow you to preserve more of your equity; however, chances are you're still going to take a hit, thanks to the competitive listing price and realtor commission fees— typically 6%, which is split between the two agents involved in the sale.